kkYrusobad/kkYrusobad/README.md

 ## 🎯 What I Do

 I architect solutions at the intersection of **security**, **AI**, and **Linux systems**.
-My work spans from building practical security tooling to automating complex workflows with intelligent systems—always with a focus on clean code and knowledge sharing.
+My work spans from building practical security tooling to automating complex workflows with intelligent systems, always with a focus on clean code and knowledge sharing.

 > Building secure, efficient systems that scale.